swyxio/react-static-mdx/content/collections/drafts/speaking-advice.md

 ## Communication

 1. find and repeat a core message on three pillars
-2. answer the question you want, don't buy into others' frame
+2. don't take questions. if you do, repeat the question, but answer the question you want, don't buy into others' frame
 3. Stay positive
+4. record it

 More: